digitaltrails/vdu_controls/README.md

   * Show light-level icon on tray if no preset active (when lux options are enabled).
   * Slider responsiveness improved by fixing the interuptable-sleep (doze) implementation.
   * Added a ddcutil-emulator option which may define an interface for laptop-panels or other non-DDC capable displays.
-Currently, no working emulatores are implemented or packaged, but a sample-scripts/laptop-ddcutil-emulator.bash is included as a starter kit.
+Currently, no working emulators are implemented or packaged, but a sample-scripts/laptop-ddcutil-emulator.bash is included as a starter kit.
   * The Settings-Dialog is now scrollable (because it was getting quite large).